Podcast of the Week: THE BUTTERFLY EFFECT

 THE BUTTERFLY EFFECT is something much more complex and human.
 Yeah, yeah, I know, that seems like a cop out descriptor, but for a form of entertainment so casually regarded as detached, fetishitic, and functional (in the sense that you approach it for exactly one thing and get what you want every time), this feels somewhat more powerful and purposeful.
 This is due to Ronson’s multi-pronged approach to reporting.
 Of course we get the requisite accounts from porn stars that showcase the humorous accounts, sadness, and both hopeful and crushed dreams the industry propagates and exploits, but that’s nothing new from what we’ve seen from the various porn-related Netflix documentaries that pop up now and again.
 The first two episodes are what truly set THE BUTTERFLY EFFECT apart.

 We first meet Fabian Thylmann, the German national popularly regarded as the catalyst for the internet porn boom of the late aughts.
 A lonely teen on the internet trading passwords for paywall porn on latent message boards, Fabian struck while the iron was hot in terms of realizing the lucrative potential of a YouTube for adult films.
 Buying out the Montreal-based Mansef, things were really set to get interesting when his team of techies began an aggressive and unprecedented campaign of demographic analysis, keyword analysis, and search engine optimization.
-Focusing on these tech nerds, many of whom never even saw porn being filmed during their time under Fabian, is fascinating, detailing how the early Mansef projects essentially shaped pop-up ads, thumbnail generation, and all the rest.
+Focusing on these tech nerds, many of whom never even saw porn being filmed during their time under Fabian, is fascinating, detailing how the early Mansef projects essentially shaped pop-up ads, thumbnail generation, and all the rest that could have later been used for adult sites like www.hardpornlinks.com and so many others on the world wide web.
 Juxtaposed perfectly with the follow-up episode, where Ronson travels to the San Fernando Valley to explore how these data-driven market movements have changed the lives and livelihoods of actual people, we’re presented with an almost sobering take on how scripted porn is a thing of the past and directors are forced to cobble together slap-shot scenes only serving the keyword categories Fabian and Mansef created.
 Pretty much any category you see clicking through AV sites didn’t exist as a searchable term before 2003.

 But that’s not all: Ronson also takes the time to track and explore more personal stories directly relating to “the Butterfly Effect” mentioned in the title.
 One ends in death.
 One ends in banishment to the wrong side of the tracks.
 One ends in a lucrative stamp collection being burned.
 It’s a standout bit of narrative documentary, and would make an excellent webseries if LORE gets enough clout to warrant more podcast adaptations.
 And not to worry, Ronson also isn’t afraid to shy away from confronting the participants of porn about their consciences one way or another.
 Some seem like people who are running a business as consciously as they can, others are Mark Spiegler, a fast-talking, filthy smut peddler who is unapologetic in his Good Ol’ Boy approach to filming bangin’ broads.
 Others seem to consider things in a new light, which is by far the most interesting thing to hear.